-[Section 33 inserted by No. 8 of 1940 s.
+[Section 33 inserted: No. 8 of 1940 s.
 15.]

 34. Applications

 (1) Application for a permit to explore shall be made by the applicant in writing in the prescribed form, addressed to the Minister, and left at or sent to the office of the Under Secretary for Mines at Perth together with a fee of $200.